-A new law was approved in 1920 that allowed more people to
+A new law was approved in 1920 that allowed more people to vote.

-vote.
 It was called the Dominion Elections Act.

-Yet the system was still unfair.
+However, the system remained unfair.
 Indigenous peoples, Chinese and Japanese Canadians could not vote.
 It did not even matter if they had been in the Canadian army.
 Indigenous peoples could only vote if they gave up their treaty rights.
 Many religious groups were also treated unfairly for years.